dzygmundfelt/Inheritance/superhumans.md

 ## Overview

-Create a 'Human' class that has fields for: name, age, gender, occupation, and address.
-Also create methods for retreiving and outputing this data to screen.Then create a SuperHuman class that subclasses the first with fields for good or bad, hero name, super ability.
+Create a 'Human.SuperHuman.Human' class that has fields for: name, age, gender, occupation, and address.
+Also create methods for retreiving and outputing this data to screen.Then create a Human.SuperHuman.SuperHuman class that subclasses the first with fields for good or bad, hero name, super ability.
 As before, create methods for retrieving field data and printing to screen.

 ## Unit Test